 - Sinus infection

-- Extermination.
-For extermination, consider getting a professional to do it if the situation is bad.
+- Using traps, insecticides, or extermination.
+Consider using baited traps and insecticides or getting a professional to do it if the situation is bad.
 You can also try Integrated Pest Management (IPM) techniques that work for you.

 - Keeping your home clean.
 Cleaning is crucial to prevent making the environment conducive for cockroaches to thrive.
 Clean off food scraps from the floor and under large furniture.
-Food trapped under things like your refrigerator and stove may make an easy food source for roaches.
+Food trapped under things such as your refrigerator and stove may make an easy food source for roaches.

 - Reducing humidity.
 As seen earlier, some cockroaches love damp places.
 Keeping your home free of damp spaces will eliminate the water for most roaches and other house pests.

 - Getting rid of the carpet.
 The carpet may hold a lot of allergens.
-Cleaning efforts like vacuuming may only make the situation worse since that can stir up the allergens left by the roaches.
-Consider replacing your carpet for smooth flooring.
+Cleaning efforts such as vacuuming may only make the situation worse, as that can stir up the allergens left by the roaches.
+Consider replacing your carpet with smooth flooring.
 If this is not an option, make sure the person with allergies is not in the house when vacuuming.
 You should vacuum your carpets at least two to three times a week.